 - 3/4 cup plus 1 tablespoon chopped walnuts

-For vegans, the gelatinous mix of flax seeds and water replaces eggs.
+The gelatinous mix of flax seeds and water replaces eggs--vegan "flax egg."
 If you wish, substitute 2 eggs for the flax egg mixture.

 Quinoa flour has a grassy, slightly bitter flavor.
 Toasting the flour before using gives it a better flavor, though it's not necessary.
 To toast the quinoa flour: Spread on a baking sheet and bake in a 225°F. oven for 30 to 50 minutes, stirring occasionally.
 Let cool before mixing into the muffin batter.